Assistance programs in Phoenix and Maricopa County.

 Programs in the region may also include loans for home repairs as part of URRD Program, social services, and Head Start centers.
 The city also runs senior centers and organizes home delivered meals in Phoenix.
-More Human Services.
+More on Human Services.

 Greater Phoenix Urban League can help people find low income apartments, and assist homeowners with a mortgage.
 Staff can also help residents start a small business, run Head Start for children, and assist with job placement too.
 GPUL offers these and other housing programs too.
 More on Phoenix Urban League.